cubusgg/rock-paper-scissors/README.md

 # Rock, paper and scissors

 A playable Rock-Paper-Scissors game, with a Player vs Computer mode.
-Practice using arrays, the Random library, formatted strings, and algorithms.
+Practice using arrays, the Random library, formatted strings and algorithms.

 ### Types of game